 How much does Propur cost?
 Where can I buy it?

-You can always get a great price at Amazon, and you can usually get free shipping, too.
-The prices can change without notice, so I don't include prices in my reviews.
+The prices at Amazon can change without notice, so I don't include prices in my reviews.
 It's easy enough to find out the current price, though.

-At last check, the price at Propur USA was comparable to the Amazon price.
+Or you might like to buy directly from the manufacturer, Propur USA.
 Shipping is free, and there are other payment options available, including PayPal.

 Does Propur have a warranty?

 Yes.
-It comes with a 2 year warranty on the stainless steel parts.
+It comes with a lifetime warranty on the stainless steel parts.
 The filters have a 1 year warranty.